flybywiresim/fbw-userguide/docs/aircraft/a380x/feature-guides/flight-planning.md

     ### Workaround to use MSFS ATC

-    To still have some use of the built-in MSFS ATC and VFR Map in the A380X you can load an identical flight plan into the MSFS WorldMap and into the aircraft.
+    To still have some use of the built-in MSFS ATC and VFR Map in the A380X you can load an identical flight plan into the MSFS World Map and into the aircraft.
 You can either manually enter the flight plan into the aircraft's FMS or load it from SimBrief.

     **Make sure the plan you enter into the MSFS World Map is really identical to the one in the aircraft.**